algirdasc/laravel-openapi-tools/README.md

 This toolkit provides rules for PHPStan and utilities for working with OpenAPI specifications in Laravel framework.

 Toolkit uses [PHPStan](https://phpstan.org) to statically check code for errors, leading to Swagger/OpenAPI specification errors.
+Only OpenApi attributes with named arguments is supported and checked.

 Rule set includes following checks: